 The price for one extension could work out quite different from a similar one, even one completed on the same street.

 - Converting an existing cellar will cost around half as much as digging out an entirely new basement.
 If you have an existing cellar, you could get extra usable floor space at a great price.

 - Basements underneath the garden are cheaper than those directly under the house.

 - Creating external access to the basement will add around £6000 – £8000 to the cost of the basement.

 - The home’s proximity to the water table is a key pricing factor.

-- Diverting sewers and drains can be costly.
+- Diverting sewers and drains can be very costly.